CogComNeuroSci/Haopeng_Public/testing_RPE/testing-effect3-Experiment3/data_analysis/readme.md

 "formal_analysis.R"
 This is the script for formal analysis

+“interaction_effect.R”
+This is the script to get the pure positive feedback effect and negative feedback effect.

 "formal_analysis_pure_feedback_learning.py"
 This is the script to plot pure feedback learning without initial learning.